 Anecdotal evidence suggests that facial massage may even help reduce skin sagging, soften scar tissue, and give you an extra glow.
 While these effects are pending further study, it certainly can’t hurt to go ahead and give facial massages a try!

 If you’re feeling fancy, professional massages are available at most spas.
-Or, if you’re looking for a budget-friendly option, you can perform your own facial massage right at home.
+Or, if you’re looking for a budget-friendly option, you can perform your facial massage right at home.

 There are many types of DIY facial massage, so you can explore and find one that feels right for you.
 Start by applying your favorite serum or moisturizer, then experiment with different techniques.